Table of Contents

 - Left lung, lower lobe, transbronchial biopsy:

-- Mild acute cellular rejection, mild lymphocytic bronchiolitis and no evidence of antibody mediated rejection (A2 B1R C0, pAMR0, see comment)
+- Mild acute cellular rejection, mild lymphocytic bronchiolitis and no evidence of antibody mediated rejection (A2 B1R C0, pAMR0) (see comment)

 - Comment: There are 5 adequate pieces of lung, including 1 bronchiole and several vessels.
-Two perivascular lymphocytic infiltrates that extend to the septa are noted.
+2 perivascular lymphocytic infiltrates that extend to the septa are noted.
 Occasional eosinophils and focal endotheliitis are noted.
 Bronchiolar submucosal lymphocytic infiltrate without epithelial injury is also seen.
 No bronchiolitis obliterans or capillaritis identified.
 Immunohistochemistry stain for C4d is negative.

 Differential diagnosis